ben-lerner/sicp-optimizer/README.md

 ### Passes

-Each pass is numbered, referring to the architecture.
+Each pass is numbered, referring to the optimizer parts.

 - [x] Branch analysis (4)
 - [x] Drop unreachable code following gotos (3)
 - [x] Drop tests not followed by a branch (3)
 - [ ] Drop unused labels (3)
-- [ ] Fuse consecutive labels (3)
+- [x] Fuse consecutive labels (3)
 - [x] Drop gotos and branches that skip no code (3)
 - [ ] Drop unread register assignments (3)
 - [ ] Constant folding (1)